Wild Daddy and I got together in our mid-30s and as ‘geriatric parents’ planned to have 3 children in 3 years…..WHAT WERE WE THINKING?!!!

 Breathe– don’t hunch, imagine raising your ribcage a tiny fraction and gently breathe, widening your ribs rather than lifting your shoulders to inhale.
 Find some happy air to breathe in

-Gardening – this gets us into the fresh air, directly connecting us with nature and also gets good bacteria into our systems which is another reason that gardening is great for immunity.
+Gardening – this gets us into the fresh air, directly connecting us with nature.
+It gets good bacteria under our nails and into our systems which is another reason that gardening is great for immunity.
 If you’re not green-fingered sit outside anywhere with your favourite cuppa

 Look – find a view and soak it up.
 Staring into the distance relaxes the eyes, especially after close-up work.
 Try bird spotting or cloud gazing